-After I had created calculator for Humindex - heat index used in Canada, I decided what I will create calculator for Heat Index, which is used in USA, as well.
+After I had created a calculator for Humindex - heat index used in Canada, I decided what I will create a calculator for Heat Index, which is used in the USA, as well.

-Below you can find calculators which calculate Heat Index given air temperature in shade and relative humidity.
-One outputs result in Celsius, for those who used to Celsius degrees, and another outputs result in Fahrenheit, for those who used to Fahrengeit.
+Below you can find calculators which calculate Heat Index given air temperature in the shade and relative humidity.
+The first outputs result in Celsius for those used to Celsius degrees, and the second outputs result in Fahrenheit, for those who used to Fahrenheit.
 As usual, all details are given below the calculators.

-The Heat Index (or apparent temperature) is based on work by R.G.
-Steadman published in 1979 under the title "The Assessment of Sultriness, Parts 1 and 2.", so it is the result of extensive biometeorological studies.
+The Heat Index (or apparent temperature) is based on R.G.
+Steadman's work published in 1979 under the title "The Assessment of Sultriness, Parts 1 and 2.", so it is the result of extensive biometeorological studies.
 Originally, results were in tables.

-In order to arrive at an equation which uses more conventional independent variables, a multiple regression analysis was performed on the data from Steadman's tables.
+To arrive at an equation that uses more conventional independent variables, a multiple regression analysis was performed on the data from Steadman's tables.
 It was done by Lans P. Rothfusz and described in his work "The Heat Index "Equation" (or, More Than You Ever Wanted to Know About Heat Index) in 1990.
 You can find it here, for example.